fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 But doing so will require good relationships.
 That good friends will, in a painful process, carve out the bad, the mediocre, the bad.
 That bad friends will drag you down as your success shines a light on their faults.
+Surround yourself by courageous people.
+People who aren't afraid of calling you out on your defects.
+People that are open to changing.

 There are many uncomfortable truths
 Truth is completely out of your control and is completely unstoppable.